 Look for these moments so you can praise her for her behavior.
+Perhaps she shared snacks with her siblings, or took a deep breath to stop herself from throwing tantrums.
 It’s much easier to praise her for the times she’s respectful than it is to discipline her when she’s not.

 5. Explain it’s okay to disagree, but not to disrespect

-We sometimes mistake disrespect with disagreement.
+We sometimes mistake disrespect for disagreement.
 We think if a child doesn’t do what she’s asked to do, then she must be disrespecting her parents.

 But your child has a right to disagree—she just has to do it with respect.
 You can even encourage her to disagree and question you, but she can’t insult, yell, or treat others with disrespect because they don’t agree with her.

-Set high standards of how you want her to behave—she’ll meet your expectations, whether high or low.
-Setting low expectations or assuming this is how she behaves will lead to misbehavior.
+Set high standards of how you want her to behave—she’ll likely meet your expectations, whether high or low.
+Setting low expectations or assuming this is how she behaves can lead to bad behavior.
 But setting high expectations encourages her to meet them, no matter how far-fetched they may seem to you.

 This means not tolerating rudeness.
 Instead, it means disagreeing respectfully, asking what’s bothering her, and modeling the behavior you want to see.

-Dealing with disrespectful children isn’t about making your day easier or more pleasant, or even to get her to do what you ask.
+Dealing with disrespectful children isn’t about making your day easier or more pleasant, or even getting her to do what you ask.
 Being respectful strengthens your relationship—well beyond the Terrible Two’s.

 Get more parenting tips: